-On May 12, 2015, TAH completed a \$361.3 million securitization transaction, which involved the issuance and sale of six classes of single-family rental pass-through certificates that represent beneficial ownership interests in a loan (the "Securitized Loan") secured by 3,505 single-family properties contributed from the TAH portfolio to a newly-formed special purpose entity owned by TAH.
-The Securitized Loan has a 70% loan-to-value ratio with a blended effective interest rate based on LIBOR plus a floating rate spread.
-TAH incurred \$12.7 million of transaction costs in connection with the financing and used the net transaction proceeds to repay \$272.9 million of the TAH credit facility (described below under "Material Contracts") and received \$68.7 million (net of \$6.9 million paid to non-controlling interests), of which \$60 million was repatriated to Tricon with the remainder being reserved as working capital for TAH.
+On May 12, 2015, TAH completed a \$361.3 million securitization transaction, which involved the issuance and sale of six classes of single-family rental pass-through certificates that represent beneficial ownership interests in a loan (the "2015 Securitized Loan") secured by 3,505 single-family properties contributed from the TAH portfolio to a newly-formed special purpose entity owned by TAH.
+The 2015 Securitized Loan was originated with a 70% loan-to-value ratio and has a blended effective interest rate based on LIBOR plus a floating rate spread.
+TAH used the net transaction proceeds to repay a significant portion of the TAH credit facility (described below under "Material Contracts") and received \$68.7 million (net of \$6.9 million paid to non-controlling interests), of which \$60 million was repatriated to Tricon with the remainder being reserved as working capital for TAH.

-The Securitized Loan has an initial term of two years, with three 12-month extension options, resulting in a fully extended maturity date of May 9, 2020.
-The Securitized Loan, which is governed by a loan agreement (the "Securitized Loan Agreement") requires monthly payments of interest and comprises six floating rate components computed based on one month LIBOR for each interest period plus a fixed component spread ranging from 1.37% to 3.62%, resulting in a blended effective interest rate of LIBOR plus 1.96% with additional servicing fees.
-The interest rate is subject to a 3.955% cap due to a hedge instrument in place.
+The 2015 Securitized Loan has an initial term of two years, with three 12-month extension options, resulting in a fully extended maturity date of May 9, 2020.
+The 2015 Securitized Loan, which is governed by a loan agreement (the "2015 Securitized Loan Agreement") requires monthly payments of interest and comprises six floating rate components computed based on one-month LIBOR for each interest period plus a fixed component spread ranging from 1.37% to 3.62%, resulting in a blended effective interest rate of LIBOR plus 1.96% with additional servicing fees.
+The interest rate is subject to a LIBOR cap due to a hedge instrument in place.

-On April 15, 2015, TAH completed an approximately \$150 million acquisition of a portfolio of 1,385 single-family rental homes situated in Texas, North Carolina, and South Carolina from a U.S.-based private equity fund manager.
+On April 15, 2015, TAH completed an approximately \$150 million acquisition of a portfolio of 1,385 singlefamily rental homes situated in Texas, North Carolina and South Carolina from a U.S.-based private equity fund manager.
 The acquired portfolio provided significant geographic overlap with TAH's existing portfolio in Houston, San Antonio and Charlotte and gained TAH entry into two new markets in Dallas-Fort Worth, Texas and Columbia, South Carolina.